-Opening the parcel, you can tell that Google really care about the experience of unboxing a new gadget, taking a leaf out of Apple’s book.
+Opening the parcel, you can tell that Google really cares about the experience of unboxing a new gadget, taking a leaf out of Apple’s book.

 Inside the box was a USB-A to USB-C cable and a cute looking Pixel Bud Case, opening the case you find the Pixel Buds pre-wrapped for you with a simple explanation of how to charge and store your Pixel Buds.

-It’s unbelievable how many people find this difficult, it couldn’t be more simpler!
+It’s unbelievable how many people find this difficult, it couldn’t be simpler!

 It’s a little annoying but could be a lot worse.
 At work I wear them to help me concentrate, if someone comes over to my desk I can quickly pause music by tapping on the right earbud once, there’s a second delay but works very well if I want to have a conversation with someone in person.

-The Audio UI currently needs refinement, skipping songs can only be done by reaching for your phone or talking to the assistant at the moment, neither are always practical.
+The Audio UI currently needs refinement, skipping songs can only be done by reaching for your phone or talking to the assistant at the moment, and neither is always practical.

 "Every time I speak to Google I feel like Jack Bauer"